24 Best Internship Offer Letter Examples (Free Templates)

 The internship cover letter should contain a statement clarifying that the extent of the agreement only stretches up to the terms outlined in the letter.
 Therefore, prior discussions about the position do not apply.

-The statement helps ensure that the prospective intern knows what to expect from the company prior to accepting or rejecting the offer.
-The hiring manager should include a statement explaining that any changes a prospective intern would like included must be made informal writing.
+The statement helps ensure that the prospective intern knows what to expect from the company before accepting or rejecting the offer.
+The hiring manager should include a statement explaining that any changes a prospective intern would like included must be made in informal writing.

 Provide contact information